Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 If you want to broaden your search to find profiles that include one or more terms, you can separate those terms with OR.

-OR is most often used to search for alternate spellings, or for terms that mean the same thing.
+OR is often used to search for alternate spellings or terms that mean the same thing.

 Example: